Biostatistics, Epidemiology & Research Design Services

 We develop statistical and epidemiological approaches that respond to translational research priorities at NYU Langone Health.
 This includes assistance with study designs to increase research efficiency and maintain the safety of participants, improve research organization and processes, and provide training for researchers.

 To schedule a consultation with the Biostatistics, Epidemiology, and Research Design team, please complete our online form.
+Researchers can also access a series of online biostatistics tools that our team has compiled to help with statistical analysis.

 Statistical, Epidemiological, and Study Design Consultations